Beauty Sleep: Why Rest and Relaxation Impact Appearance

 How Sleep Deprivation Can Affect Appearance

 Sleep deprivation can impact a person’s physical health , mental health, and physical appearance.
-Experts recommend adults get between seven and nine hours of sleep each day, but over a third of the American adult population regularly gets less than that amount.
+Experts recommend adults get at least seven hours of sleep each day, but over a third of the American adult population regularly gets less than that amount.

 A night of poor sleep can cause unwanted effects on the skin, mouth, and eyes, such as: